donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dsc.md

 ## I don't have experimental data, but only simulations

 In-silico experiments are as useful as in-vivo experiments and also warrant sharing with other researchers.
 In this case you should share the software scripts, settings and files that you used in your computer experiments.

+## How can external researchers get an account?

+External researchers that are interested in downloading data should sign up with their institutional identity provider (IdP) if possible.
+Since not all IdPs of all academic institutions are supported, and since not all external researchers are linked to an institution that provides federated IdP, external researchers can contact the [DI-RDM helpdesk](mailto:dirdm.helpdesk@gmail.com) with the request for an account.